ds-devanshsharma/JavaBasics-codes/README.md

 # JavaBasics-codes
-Ques 1: Check Leap year or not ?
+1: Check Leap year or not ?
+2: Basic Oops upto this Keyword